5l1v3r1/dewops/README.md

 Input as a text document. <br>
 Split the data across multiple nodes. <br>
 Process data and return **word count** to the user.

-### Inspiration
-Inspired by Apache Spark and Apache Hadoop.